LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 In some cases (TimeResampler handler as example) we mentioned that it does filtering, we don't mean the same filtering that `Filter` parameter in `Unit` option does.

 What Filter parameter does is it affects certain frequencies of the audio, like you could remove high frequencies, or make low frequencies more noticeable.<br/>
-What ValueTransformer or TimeResampler does (in case of using transform parameter) is that it affects audio levels, not a specific frequencies.
+What ValueTransformer or TimeResampler does (in case of using transform parameter) is that it affects audio levels, not specific frequencies.

 For example: `dB, Map(From -70 : 0), Clamp` will show quieter sounds, whereas `dB, Map(From -20 : 0), Clamp` will show the loud sounds only.